Configuring and Using the ReportViewer Toolbar

 Printing a Report

 The ReportViewer toolbar provides print support.
-Print support is implemented differently for each version of the control and the processing mode you use.
-Although you cannot customize or configure print functionality, you must enable print support on the report server for server reports that run in the ReportViewer Web server control.
+Print support is implemented differently for each version of the ReportViewer control.
+Moreover, the Web server control only provides print support in Internet Explorer.
 For more information, see Printing Reports from ReportViewer.

 Zooming the Report Page